ResearchIT/pronto-user-docs/docs/interactive_computing/x_forwarding.md

 ssh -X <netid>@pronto.las.iastate.edu
 ```

 Replace `<netid>` with your netid.
 Note that the `-Y` flag can be used instead of `-X`, but skips X11 security extensions, so only use it if `-X` fails.
 You will be prompted for your password.
-(If you're connecting to condo or nova you will also be prompted for your[Google Authenticator](https://www.hpc.iastate.edu/guides/condo-2017/access-and-login) code)
+(If you're connecting to nova you will also be prompted for your[Google Authenticator](https://www.hpc.iastate.edu/guides/nova/access-and-login) code)

 Once you have successfully connected, type in the following (modify as needed for your core count and time limit):